Local moving companies in Kansas

 Other considerations when moving to St. Paul, MN

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
-Make sure your moving company is fully licensed before booking.
+Be sure to confirm your moving company is fully licensed before you book.

-- State regulator: You can check your Minnesota moving license directly on the state regulator’s official website, here.
+- State regulator: Verify your Minnesota moving license on the state regulator’s website, here.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so all of your mail will get properly forwarded to Minnesota.
+- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, so your mail will be forwarded to Minnesota right on time.
 Get started here.

 - Mover’s insurance: In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.